GPT’s Top 10 Gambit Recommendations for Modern Chess Players

 Rapid development

-72% opponents make mistakes by move 10
+72% of them make mistakes by the 10th move

-7. The Albin Countergambit (1.d4 d5 2.c4 e5)
+The Albin Countergambit (1. d4 d5 2. c4 e5)

 Best For: Surprise weapon